argoproj/argo-events/api/sensor.md

 TriggerSwitch describes condition which must be satisfied in order to execute a trigger.
 Depending upon condition type, status of dependency groups is used to evaluate the result.
+DEPRECATED

 </p>